-Attache the 3 7/8″ pieces to the 34 1/4″ piece cut from the ripped down 2×4.
+Attach the 3 7/8″ pieces to the 34 1/4″ piece cut from the ripped down 2×4.
 Make sure that two of the pieces are flush with the outside.
 You will want to measure the space where the shelf will hang to make decide where to place the other two supports.
-Make sure you have an open space to secure the shelf support to the wall.
+Some open space is required to secure the shelf support to the wall.

 Use 2 1/2″ wood screws to attach pieces together.

-I clamped the pieces in place, and pre-drilled for the screws so that the wood didn’t split.
+So, that the wood wouldn’t split, I clamped the pieces in place, and pre-drilled for the screws.

-As you assemble your shelf shell use the support to ensure it will fit inside the pocket.
-I laid one of the 5 1/2″ alder pieces beneath the support.
-Then placed one of the 3 1/2″ x 5 1/2″ pieces along the side.
+As you assemble your shelf shell, use the support to ensure it will fit inside the pocket.
+I laid one of the 5 1/2″ alder pieces beneath the support, placing one of the 3 1/2″ x 5 1/2″ pieces along the side.

 Clamp the face to that piece.
 Then set the other side piece in place, and clamp in place while you nail the pieces together.